shanecelis/bevy_asky/README.md

 Thanks to [Axel Vasquez](https://github.com/axelvc) for his excellent and inspiring [asky](https://github.com/axelvc/asky) crate.

+> [!NOTE]
-> [!NOTE] I originally tried to extend Vasquez's work from its terminal origin
+> I originally tried to extend Vasquez's work from its terminal origin to work
-> to work directly with Bevy.
-You can find that in [my
+> directly with Bevy.
+You can find that work in [my
 > fork](https://github.com/shanecelis/asky), but it required a lot of
-> compromises and pull requests needed on dependencies where not being accepted.
+> compromises and pull requests needed on dependencies were not being accepted.
-> So I decided to do a native-port of asky to bevy, and this crate is the result.
+> So I decided to do a native-port of asky to bevy; this crate is the
+> result.